 We offer multiple techniques to endoscopically treat Barrett’s esophagus, including:

-- New light-sensitive compounds have been developed by RPCI researchers for use in PDT treatment.
+New light-sensitive compounds have been developed by Roswell Park researchers for use in PDT treatment.
 One agent, called HPPH or Photochlor, results in a far shorter duration, only 7-14 days, of the light-sensitivity side effect.
-Photochlor is currently being evaluated in clinical trials at RPCI for use in lung, head and neck cancers.
+Photochlor is currently being evaluated in clinical trials at Roswell Park for use in lung, head and neck cancers.

 A minimally-invasive surgical procedure to remove superficial abnormal lesions or tissue.
 The procedure involves lifting the Barrett’s lining and injecting a solution underneath or applying suction, and cutting the lining off, which is then removed with an endoscope.

 Uses radio waves to heat the abnormal tissue and kill precancerous or cancerous cells.

 Roswell Park scientists are currently studying the genetics of the disease to identify markers or other signs that may predict whether Barrett’s esophagus will progress to a cancerous condition.